raganwald/braythwayt.com/_posts/2015-10-19-making-social-progress-at-scale.md

 [4]: https://en.wikipedia.org/wiki/Tim_Cook
 [5]: https://en.wikipedia.org/wiki/Jodie_Foster

 There are probably excellent examples of overcoming adverse systemic bias for other marginal groups.
-It seems to be the case taht if you want to succeed, the very best strategy is to set about being successful, not to allow discrimination and systemic bias to intimidate you into not even trying.
+It seems to be the case that if you want to succeed, the very best strategy is to set about being successful, not to allow discrimination and systemic bias to intimidate you into not even trying.

 However.